cjdhein/cairn/second-edition/wardens-guide/setting-seeds.md

 #### Culture

-Roll 1d20 for each column and combine the results.
+Roll 1d20 for each column and combine the results!
 <div class="die-roller" data-die="d20">
 |         |               |                 |
 | ------- | ------------- | --------------- |